projectinnovatenewark/csx2/lessons/students/5_system_administration_and_command_line/5_system_admin_and_intro_to_cli.md

 In this folder, use “touch” to create a file named “my_first_file.txt”.
 This command will look like:
 `touch my_first_file.txt`

+Use `ls` again to make sure that the file was created.

 Now that we have created the file, lets delete it from the programming folder.
 Use the following in your terminal to do so:
 `rm my_first_file.txt`